natverse/rcatmaid/README.md

 ```

 ## Authentication
-You will obviously need to have the details of a valid CATMAID instance to try
+You will obviously need to have the login details of a valid CATMAID instance to try
 this out.
 It is recommended that you set these details by including code like
 this in in your .Rprofile file: